-- 650 Volt/Gen-4/480 mohm class GaN FET for 24 watt to 50 watt class adapters; - 650 Volt/Gen-4/240 mohm class GaN FET for 45 watt to 100 watt class adapters; - 650 Volt/Gen-4/150 mohm class GaN FET for 100 watt to 500+ watt class adapters and power supplies; - 650 Volt/Gen-4/70 mohm class GaN FET for 300 watt to 1500 watt class adapters, power supplies, microinverters and other mid-high power applications; - 650 Volt/Gen-4/50 mohm class GaN FET for 1500 watt to 2500 watt class power supplies, inverters, and other high power applications, and
+• 650 Volt/Gen-4/240 mohm class GaN FET for 45 watt to 100 watt class adapters;

-650 Volt/Gen-4/35 mohm class GaN FET for kilowatt class general power conversion applications including data-centers, blockchain computing, industrial and automotive electric vehicle converters and chargers.
+- 650 Volt/Gen-4/150 mohm class GaN FET for 100 watt to 500+ watt class adapters and power supplies; - 650 Volt/Gen-4/480 mohm class GaN FET for 24 watt to 50 watt class adapters; and - 650 Volt/Gen-4/35 mohm class GaN FET for kilowatt class general power conversion applications including data-centers, blockchain computing, industrial and automotive electric vehicle converters and chargers.

 We have successfully commercialized Gen-4 products in 30 watt to 150 watt adapters and have the capability to provide reference design-based solutions for these power adapters.
-We have also successfully commercialized Gen-5 15 mohm products to be used for industrial applications and in EV applications.
 Our continued relationship with multiple design partners, as well as the expansion of our own application engineering team, is important for our success in the adapter market.
 Further, the success of our design-in with end customers is critical to us continuing to grow adapter revenues.